Bangkok to Bali

 After an included breakfast, travel by private vehicle to Indonesia’s third largest city – Bandung.
 Enjoy an orientation walk with your guide, ahead of free time in the afternoon to explore the city.
-Known for its architecture and ‘university town’ atmosphere, Bandung is settled amidst tea plantations and a nest of volcanoes, creating an extraordinary juxtaposed community.
+Known for its architecture and university town atmosphere, Bandung is settled amidst tea plantations and a nest of volcanoes, creating an extraordinary juxtaposed community.
 The fashion-conscious among your group can lose hours to the sensational array of shops Bandung has on offer.
 Alternatively, sample some amazing street food at your own convenience!

 Day 17: Making Tracks